apoorvateli/prime-numbers/README.md

 Find the square root of a number if the number is prime

 3. PrintPrimesInRange
-Print all the prime numbers in a given range.
+Print all the prime numbers in a given range

+4. SumOfPrimes
+Find the sum of all prime numbers in a given range